AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Commercial Drivers

-According to the U.S. Bureau of Labor Statistics, car crashes are the leading cause of work-related deaths in the U.S.18 From 2011 to 2022, more than 21,000 workers in the U.S. died in motor vehicle crashes.
-In 2022, car accidents were the first or second leading cause of death in every major industry group.
+According to the U.S. Bureau of Labor Statistics, transportation incidents, which include car accidents, were the leading cause of work-related deaths in the U.S. in 2023.22 From 2011 to 2023, more than 22,000 workers in the U.S. died in motor vehicle crashes.
+In 2023, car accidents were the first or second leading cause of death in every major industry group.

 The Impact of Crashes on Car Insurance